 Add search to the glossary page

-You might want to add a search box to your glossary page if you:
+You might want to add a search box to your glossary page if your knowledge base has any of these situations:

 Here it is in action with the default settings: